Kent County Council: History

+Under the Local Government Act 1888, Kent County Council was one of several created the following year.
+At the time, the administrative county differed from the historic county.

-The first elections to the county council were held in January 1889 and it formally came into being on 1 April 1889, on which day it held its first official meeting at the Sessions House in Maidstone.
-John Farnaby Lennard was appointed the first chairman of the council.
+Following the initial elections and appointment of county aldermen, the council came into being on 1 April 1889, on which day it held its first official meeting at the Sessions House in Maidstone.
+With Lord Brabourne in the chair, Sir John Farnaby Lennard was elected as the first chairman of the council.

+Boundary changes

 The county council's duties at first were few, but gradually it absorbed school boards, the rural highway boards and the boards of guardians.
 The county council adopted the Sessions House as its meeting place.

-New Borders

 In 1965, the London Government Act 1963 abolished the existing county of London and replaced it with a larger administrative area called Greater London, which took over the Bexley and Bromley areas from the administrative county of Kent.
 In 1974, the Local Government Act 1972 saw Kent re-classified as a non-metropolitan county and it gained the formerly independent county borough of Canterbury.
-Until 1974 the lower tier of local government had comprised numerous boroughs, urban districts and rural districts.
+Until 1974, the lower tier of local government had comprised numerous boroughs, urban districts and rural districts.
 As part of the 1974 reforms, the lower tier was reorganised into fourteen non-metropolitan districts.

-Medway Split

-In 1998 the districts of Gillingham and Rochester-upon-Medway were removed from the non-metropolitan county of Kent to become a new unitary authority called Medway, whilst remaining part of the ceremonial county of Kent.
+In 1998, the districts of Gillingham and Rochester-upon-Medway were removed from the non-metropolitan county of Kent to become a new unitary authority called Medway, whilst remaining part of the ceremonial county of Kent.

-New arrangements with Medway

-Kent County Council co-operates with the unitary Medway Council in many ways, for instance in the Kent and Medway Local Plan, and together they run joint agencies.
-Kent is combined with Medway for the purposes of representation in Parliament.
-The combined area elects 17 MPs, of whom 14 represent seats entirely within the Kent County Council area and another whose constituency is in both Kent and Medway.
+Local government reorganisation

+In December 2024, deputy prime minister Angela Rayner announced proposals for local government reorganisation (LGR).

+In February 2026, KCC and Medway Council held a residents' LGR consultation regarding the abolition of the 14 existing councils and replacement with several larger unitary authorities; layouts of both three and four councils were proposed.

+In July 2026, it was confirmed that in April 2028, Kent would be reconstituted into four unitary authorities.
+Elections for the four new shadow councils (North Kent, West Kent, Mid Kent and East Kent) will be held in April 2027, with the new councils taking charge in April 2028.